 Comment: Both CSR responsible staff at VAUDE in Germany and Asia are responsible for handling complaints.
 Both travel to the production sites frequently and see addressing worker complaints as a shared responsibility which is best addressed face-to-face with the factory management.
 When the factory management was in Europe meetings took place to discuss follow up of complaints.
+In addition local and on social standards trained staff is involved in the daily business and things which need handling in case of a complaint.

-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 3.2 System is in place to check that the Worker Information Sheet is posted in factories. Уes The Worker Information Sheet is a key first step in alerting workers to their rights.
+PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 3.2 System is in place to check that the Worker Information Sheet is posted in factories.
+Yes The Worker Information Sheet is a key first step in alerting workers to their rights.
 Photos by company staff, audit reports, checklists from production location visits, etc. 2 2 0

 Comment: Local VAUDE staff visits the production sites regularly.
 Checking the posting of the Worker Information Sheet is part of every visit.
 In the checklist other VAUDE colleagues use when visiting the supplier a question is included to check whether the Worker Information Sheet is posted.
+At all eight production sites audited in 2017 the audit team found the Code of Labour Practice posted.

 PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 3.3 Percentage of FWF-audited production locations where at least half of workers are aware of the FWF worker helpline.
-41% The FWF complaints procedure is a crucial element of verification.
+88% The FWF complaints procedure is a crucial element of verification.
 If production location based complaint systems do not exist or do not work, the FWF worker helpline allows workers to ask questions about their rights and file complaints.
 Production location participation in the Workplace Education Programme also count towards this indicator.
 Percentage of audited production locations where at least 50% of interviewed workers indicate awareness of the FWF complaints mechanism + percentage of production locations in WEP programme.
-2 4 0
+4 4 0